AdobeDocs/experience-platform.en/help/destinations/catalog/social/facebook.md

 ## Exported data {#exported-data}

 For [!DNL Facebook], a successful activation means that a [!DNL Facebook] custom audience would be created programmatically in [[!DNL Facebook Ads Manager]](https://www.facebook.com/adsmanager/manage/).
-Segment membership in the audience would be added and removed as users are qualified or disqualified for the activated segments.
+Segment membership in the audience would be added and removed as users are qualified or disqualified for the activated audiences.

 >[!TIP]
 >